Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 An operation result collection, such as `TextAnalyticsPagedResponse<AnalyzeSentimentResult>`, which is the collection of the result of a Text Analytics analyzing sentiment operation.
 For `TextAnalyticsPagedResponse` includes the model version of the operation and statistics of the batch documents.

-### Operation on multiple documents
-For each supported operation, the Text Analytics client provides method overloads to take a single document, a batch of documents as strings, or a batch of either `TextDocumentInput` or `DetectLanguageInput` objects.
-The overload taking the `TextDocumentInput` or `DetectLanguageInput` batch allows callers to give each document a unique ID, indicate that the documents in the batch are written in different languages, or provide a country hint about the language of the document.

 **Note**: It is recommended to use the batch methods when working on production environments as they allow you to send one request with multiple documents.
 This is more performant than sending a request per each document.